 We go beyond providing food to families in need.
-We offer basic hygiene products, diapers, and wipes.
+We offer basic hygiene products, paper products, cleaning supplies, plus diapers and baby wipes.
 Everyone deserves to wake up ready to tackle the day feeling clean and energized.
 Families are allowed 5 personal care items per month.

-Students in the Johnston School District are provided weekend food support, which includes Dragon Power, for students that qualified for free/reduced breakfasts and lunches during the week.
+Students in the Johnston School District are provided weekend food support, which includes Dragon Power, for any families who experience food insecurity for any length of time.

 Do you need financial assistance?
 The Benevolence Fund is open to those who live within the Johnston School District boundaries, and it does require a short application/interview process.
 We are able to assist with financial needs such as rental assistance, utility assistance or other emergency financial needs.

 Johnston Partnership Hours

 Tuesdays: 9am – 1pm & 4pm – 6pm